March 28 – April 6, 2017

 The BPFNA network extends throughout North America and across the globe.
 Through BPFNA Friendship Tours, we are able to connect with Baptists and people of faith worldwide and form lasting relationships with brothers and sisters while learning about the realities of their lives.
 Throughout the years, the BPFNA has sent staff, board and members to locations including Liberia, Chiapas, Tijuana, Burma and Nicaragua.

-Called A Front Line Peace Witness, participants will travel to Fayetteville, NC will explore critical military issues such as Suicide, PTSD, Domestic and family violence, Use of torture and drones, Lack of truth in military recruitment, and the Impact of repeated deployments.
-Join us as we gather for peace in a military city!
+Called A Front Line Peace Witness, participants traveled to Fayetteville, NC and explored critical military issues such as Suicide, PTSD, Domestic and family violence, Use of torture and drones, Lack of truth in military recruitment, and the Impact of repeated deployments.

-This year marks the 200th anniversary of Ann and Aboniram Judson's arrival in Burma.
-Friendship Tour participants will learn about Baptists in Burma and form lasting relationships with Burmese and ethnic minority Baptists.
-Participants will also meet indigenous refugees living on the Burma/Thailand border and visit community development organizations in both Burma and Thailand.
+2013 marked the 200th anniversary of Ann and Aboniram Judson's arrival in Burma.
+Friendship Tour participants learned about Baptists in Burma and formed lasting relationships with Burmese and ethnic minority Baptists.
+Participants met with indigenous refugees living on the Burma/Thailand border and visited community development organizations in both Burma and Thailand.
+Update 1 I Update 2 I Update 3

 Called Ministry on the Borderline: A travel course opportunity for seminarians, the trip focused on cross-cultural issues including: language (English-Spanish), religious traditions (Roman Catholic-Protestant) and cultural perspectives (US-Mexican); economics and immigration; and the function of family/community and the dynamics of violence and family resilience.